 The latest news and updates from the PCOL Peace and Justice Committee

-Gooitzen van der Wal and Beth Rigby from Allentown PC visited Delaney Hall, where ~1000 immigrants are detained and where a group of volunteers support the visitors to their loved ones.
+Gooitzen van der Wal and Beth Rigby from Allentown PC visited Delaney Hall in April.

 Presbytery Advocacy Hour is a monthly online webinar series held on the fourth Wednesday of every month at noon Eastern Time.